for3v3rInFriendZone/BoltInsuranceGroup/SEP-Bolt Insurance Group/com.bolt.insurance.group.app/src/main/resource/static/assets/js/restangular/README.md

 #### **What if each of my models has a different ID name like CustomerID for Customer**

 In some cases, people have different ID name for each entity.
 For example, they have CustomerID for customer and EquipmentID for Equipment.
-If that's the case, you can override's Restangular's getIdFromElem.
+If that's the case, you can override Restangular's getIdFromElem.
 For that, you need to do:

 ````js
 RestangularProvider.configuration.getIdFromElem = function(elem) {